remix-run/remix/docs/pages/contributing.md

 There may be other branches for various features and experimentation, but all of the magic happens from these branches.

+## How the heck do nightly releases work?

+Nightly releases will run the action files from the `main` branch as scheduled workflows will always use the latest commit to the default branch, signified by [this comment on the nightly action file][nightly-action-comment] and the explicit branch appended to the reuasable workflows in the [postrelease action][postrelease-action], however they clone the `dev` branch during their set up as that's where we want out nightly releases to be cut from.
+From there, we check if the git sha is the same and only cut a new nightly if something has changed.

 [cla]: https://github.com/remix-run/remix/blob/main/CLA.md
 [this-page]: https://github.com/remix-run/remix
 [yarn-version-1]: https://classic.yarnpkg.com/lang/en/docs/install